- The Philadelphia Inquirer: “Palin’s Creationist Views Would Endanger U.S. Progress”

 Likewise, one’s belief about how life formed doesn’t influence whether one can understand renewable energy technologies, find new ways to combine technology and medicine, pioneer sustainable agricultural techniques, and so forth.
 In fact, if it weren’t for an ardent creationist, society wouldn’t have the lifesaving MRI scanner.
 Many—if not most—of the great scientists of the past believed in biblical creation as well, and there are numerous qualified scientists today who accept the Bible’s account of origin and many more who, while not necessarily biblical creationists, do dissent from Darwin.
 And what moral motivation would a true Darwinist have for wanting to help the weak survive—thus impeding the process of natural selection?
 (You can read more about this topic in Science or the Bible?

-We’d also be remiss if we didn’t point out that the “biological mechanism” allowing “generational improvement” of crops is not evolution; rather, artificial selection allows farmers to select the best traits—out of traits produced by already-existing genetic information (see “By What Means?”).
+We’d also be remiss if we didn’t point out that the “biological mechanism” allowing “generational improvement” of crops is not evolution; rather, artificial selection allows farmers to select the best traits—out of traits produced by already-existing genetic information (see “”).

 As for Sarah Palin, we’ve outlined what is known about her could-be creationist views in Is She Really a Creationist?
 And it seems to be nothing short of arrogant overconfidence to accuse Palin—or anyone—of not believing in basic science and “celebrating the fact” merely because we have different opinions about which theories are scientific and which aren’t.